-Afrikaans Wilde als or as I was told Wilde ales “want dit maak amper ales reg”.
+Afrikaans Wilde als or as I was told Wilde alles “want dit maak amper alles reg”.

 English : African wormwood - because the wormwoods are in the Artemisia genus.

-IsiXhosa : Umhlonjane - isiXhosa word for courage
+IsiXhosa : Umhlonyane - IsiXhosa word for courage

 As you may notice both the Basotho and Xhosa call it courage, because you take it for courage.
 In the indigenous cultures you have to match the characteristic emotion of the person with the emotion of the plant.
+By naming the plant by what it does rather than by whom described it or what it looks like conveys wisdom immediately.
 This emotional match is what brings about the healing.

 Courage is the quality we all need in quantity when we need to face letting go what we think we know before we can learn more and new things.
-As long as we generalise the little we know and think it can be applied in all cases then we are stuck in our security of generalisation.
+Change is so difficult without courage.
+Since we generalise the little we know and think it can be applied always then we are stuck in our security of generalisation.